LSEG-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample/README.md

 ## Build and Test the serverless functions

 * Download a solution files from [GitHub](https://github.com/Refinitiv-API-Samples/Article.RDPAPI.DotNet.AzureServerlessFunctionExample.git).
 Then open the solution file RdpAzureFunctions.sln on Visual Studio 2019.
-Or you can open folder you download from GitHub on Visual Studio Code.
+Or you can open the folder you download from GitHub on Visual Studio Code.

 * Open RdpFunctions.cs and modify RedisConnString from the below line to your Redis Cache connection string you created on Azure.